Contact surgery numbers: Computing the homotopical invariants after surgery

 \section{Computing the homotopical invariants after surgery}

 Later we will also need to compute the algebraic invariants of the underlying tangential $2$-plane field of a contact structure.
 We are mainly interested in the Euler class and Gompf's $\de_3$-invariant~\cite{Go98}.
-For contact $(\pm1/n)$-surgeries this can be done relatively straightforward with the following result from~\cite{DuKe16}.
+For contact $(\pm1/n)$-surgeries this can be done in a relatively straightforward way with the following result from~\cite{DuKe16}.

-\begin{lem} Let $L = L_1 \sqcup \ldots \sqcup L_k$ be an oriented Legendrian link in $(S^3, \xi_{st})$ and denote by $(M, \xi)$ the contact manifold obtained from $S^3$ by contact $(\pm {1}/{n_i})$-surgeries along $L$ ($n_i \in \N$).
+\begin{lem} Let $L = L_1 \sqcup \ldots \sqcup L_k$ be an oriented Legendrian link in $(S^3, \xist)$ and denote by $(M, \xi)$ the contact manifold obtained from $S^3$ by contact $(\pm {1}/{n_i})$-surgeries along $L$ ($n_i \in \Z_{>0}$).
 We write $\tb_i$, $\rot_i$ for the Thurston--Bennequin invariant and the rotation number of $L_i$, and $l_{ij}$ for the linking between $L_i$ and $L_j$.
 We denote the topological surgery coefficient of $L_i$ by $r_i=p_i/q_i=\pm1/n + \tb_i$ and define the generalized linking matrix as